George-Nyamao/Inside_Airbnb/README.md

 # Inside Airbnb

-This project aims to predict prices and/or availability of Airbnbs in the city of Amsterdam.
+This project aims to predict prices and/or availability of Airbnbs in the city of Amsterdam using OLS and XGBoost.

 The dataset is sourced from http://insideairbnb.com/get-the-data.html.